 While many patients might concur that some degree of lifestyle change would be beneficial, a significant number will be ambivalent about taking concrete action.
 Some will be entirely resistant to change, demonstrating a lack of readiness by denying the problem or any need to make behavior change.
 Others may already be taking action but still need to maintain the changes over time.
 Motivational interviewing is a dynamic strategy for guiding patients through all of these stages of change.
-William R. Miller originally developed this method in 1983 to help problem drinkers and was later joined by Stephen Rollnick to formalize this revolutionary concept in promoting health behavior change in other areas [160; 161].
+William R. Miller originally developed this method in 1983 to help problem drinkers and was later joined by Stephen Rollnick to formalize this revolutionary concept in promoting health behavior change in other areas [156; 157].

 When patients have a condition such as prediabetes, in which lifestyle modification is the primary treatment, simply giving advice is usually not enough to instigate significant change.
 In fact, when working with patients to make behavior change, one should expect one's role as the authority figure to diminish while their authority increases.
 This is because patients usually have their own answers when it comes to lifestyle modification, although they are often unacknowledged.
-Patients usually know what they need to do and may even have some ideas for how they might do it, but they often resist or feel ambivalent about taking action.
-What they need is help in becoming aware of their own resources, feeling more confident in their ability to change, and learning to put their ideas into action.
-Therefore, counseling a patient on health behavior change means healthcare professionals surrender the role of expert in exchange for becoming a guide.
+Patients usually know what engage in unhealthy behaviors are usually already aware of what they should be doing instead.
+The process of motivational interviewing identifies to make change.